Heaton Chapel

-Heaton Chapel is an area in the northern part of Stockport, Greater Manchester, England.
+Heaton Chapel is a suburb of Stockport, Greater Manchester, England.
 Within the boundaries of the historic county of Lancashire, it borders the Manchester districts of Levenshulme to the north, the Stockport districts of Heaton Moor to the west, Reddish and Heaton Norris to the east, and Heaton Mersey to the west and south.
 Heaton Chapel and its neighbouring areas are known collectively as the Four Heatons.